aegatlin/react-flat-store/README.md

 ### useKey

 `useKey` is a React hook that returns `key`, `value`, and an `update` function for a specific key.

-- Inputs:
+The only input is a strongly typed `key` value.

-  - `key`: The key name.
-It is strongly typed, so typos or field names that are not present in the initial state will throw type errors.
+- Input: The key name.
+Strongly typed.
+Typos or non-existent field names will result in type errors.
 - Outputs:
   - `key`: The key name.
   - `value`: The key's value.
-It is strongly typed.
+Strongly typed.
-  - `update`: An update function which updates the key's value.
-The update function is strongly typed.
+  - `update`: An update function which updates the key's value to a new value.
+Strongly typed.
+No output.
-    - Inputs: new `value`.
-It is strongly typed
-    - Outputs: void

 ```tsx
 function Child() {